 The ATSB has a business planning process that analyses the anticipated strengths, weaknesses, opportunities and threats over the forward years.
 From this process, priorities, activities, targets and risk treatments are developed.
-The Corporate Plan, which is reviewed each year, is underpinned by the annual Business Plan and subordinate Unit Business Plans, and individual staff Performance Plans.
+The Corporate Plan, which is reviewed each year, is underpinned by the Annual Business Plan and individual staff performance plans.
 Other key documents which complement and inform this business planning process include the 2015-19 Strategic Workforce Plan, 2015-19 Information and Communications Technology (ICT) Capability Plan and the 2015-19 Capital Investment Plan.